aneesh-joshi/Similarity-Learning-Evaluation-Scripts/final_report.md

 Again, effectively, the more wrong value (0.7) contributes more to the loss, whereas the correct value(0.9) reduces it greatly

+	K: is the Keras backend
+	effectively K=tf
-(K: is the Keras backend, effectively K=tf, K.maximum : is elementwise maximum, K.max gets the maximum value in a tensor)
+	K.maximum : is elementwise maximum
+	K.max gets the maximum value in a tensor

 The third "non-standard" idea is that of